Tanuj2552/School-Solver-Bot/README.md

 This detects when there is a new question and shows you indication.

+And you have to rerun this file after every new question indication.

-NOTE: This code is still in development stage, I am trying to add some gui features to it.
+NOTE: This code is still in development stage, I am trying to add more features to it.

 Feel free to pull request and inform about any errors in the code :)